playbook black h

 • Sharing the book and workbook

-• Rehearsing what these behaviours look like in meetings, line management and daily leadership
+• Behaviours are then applied in meetings, line management, and daily leadership

 November

-Once shared behaviours are embedded in daily practice, leaders complete diagnostics to identify role specific and challenge driven development priorities.
+Once shared behaviours are established in practice, leaders complete diagnostics to identify individual development priorities.

 This typically includes: